General Electric: Businesses

-Through these businesses, GE participates in markets that include the generation, transmission and distribution of electricity (e.g. nuclear, gas and solar), industrial automation, medical imaging equipment, motors, aircraft jet engines, and aviation services.
-Through GE Commercial Finance, GE Consumer Finance, GE Equipment Services, and GE Insurance it offers a range of financial services.
-It has a presence in over 100 countries.
+Through these businesses, GE participated in markets that included the generation, transmission and distribution of electricity (e.g. nuclear, gas and solar), industrial automation, medical imaging equipment, motors, aircraft jet engines, and aviation services.
+Through GE Commercial Finance, GE Consumer Finance, GE Equipment Services, and GE Insurance, it offered a range of financial services.
+In addition, General Imaging manufactured GE digital cameras.
+It had a presence in over 100 countries.

-General Imaging manufacturers GE digital cameras.

 Even though the first wave of conglomerates (such as ITT Corporation, Ling-Temco-Vought, Tenneco, etc.) fell by the wayside by the mid-1980s, in the late 1990s, another wave (consisting of Westinghouse, Tyco, and others) tried and failed to emulate GE's success.